Doug Gilmour: Toronto Maple Leafs

 Within a month of the trade, Gilmour and the Maple Leafs agreed to a new contract that was reported to be worth $4 million over four years.
 With only 30 wins in 80 games, Toronto was one of the worst teams in the NHL in 1991–92, however recorded 20 of those victories in the second half of the season following the trade.
 Gilmour scored 49 points for Toronto, and finished the year with 87 points combined between the Flames and Maple Leafs.
 Upon joining the Maple Leafs, Gilmour switched his number from #39 to #93 which he would wear for the rest of his career.

 In his first full season with the Maple Leafs, 1992–93, Gilmour had the finest season of his career.
 He broke Toronto franchise records for assists (95) and points (127), and on February 13, 1993, tied Babe Pratt's franchise record by assisting on six goals in one game.
 Gilmour finished seventh overall in NHL scoring, but was also subject to a controversial suspension during the year.
 The league suspended Gilmour for eight practice days – but no games – after he broke Tomas Sandström's forearm with a slash.
 The Maple Leafs finished the season with the eighth-best record in the NHL, and posted their first winning season since 1978–79.

 In the 1993 Stanley Cup Playoffs, Gilmour broke the team scoring record by scoring 35 points as Toronto reached the Campbell Conference Final.
 The sixth game of the series, against the Los Angeles Kings, ended in controversy.
-Toronto led the series three games to two and one additional victory would have put the Maple Leafs into the Stanley Cup Finals for the first time since 1967.
+Toronto led the series three games to two and one additional victory would have put the Maple Leafs into the Stanley Cup Final for the first time since 1967.
 In the first minute of overtime with the score tied 4–4, Gilmour was cut on his chin for eight stitches after he was struck by Wayne Gretzky's stick.
 League rules of the time mandated that player who caused an injury via a high-sticking infraction be assessed a five-minute penalty, however referee Kerry Fraser made no call on the play, even after conferring with his linesmen.
 Instead, Gretzky remained on the ice and scored the game-winning goal seconds later.
 Gretzky then led Los Angeles to a game seven victory that eliminated Toronto from the playoffs.
 Toronto fans remain bitter about the non-call two decades after the fact, while Fraser – who explained he did not have a clear view of the play – admitted it was the worst mistake he made in over 2,100 games as an NHL referee.